DownHomeDigital AV receivers Best 7 Channel AV Receivers

 Onkyo TX-SR494 is an improved variant of a younger model TX-SR393.
 The number of channels here has increased to seven.
 In addition to the updated design, Onkyo TX-SR494 has a modified set of connectors – in particular, the manufacturer removed a USB port for connecting portable drives with music files.

 The AV receiver is equipped with four HDMI inputs and one output, capable of transmitting 4K UHD signals, including Dolby Vision, HDR10, and HLG.
+Still, I did notice some lag when streaming high-resolution video, which is acceptable for this level of hardware.
 The device also has three analog and two digital inputs.
 The advertised power output is 80W with 8Ohm speakers.

 This model is equipped with AccuEQ Room Calibration, which is a rare feature in the models of this price segment.
 The device has HD-surround sound decoders and high-quality modern DACs from Burr-Brown.

-I can recommend this 7.2 receiver to those users who don’t have high demands for this piece of equipment.
-It perfectly handles regular tasks and is supplied with all must-have features.
-If you want to spend a good evening watching your favorite actions, this receiver may become a good choice.
+I can recommend this 7.2 receiver to users who don’t have high demands for this kind of equipment.
+It handles normal tasks well and has the necessary features to view modern content.
+But this is not your option if you want to use wireless technology.

 Pros